 When mixing essential oils for topical application, it’s almost always recommended to dilute them with a carrier oil.
-(Exceptions being for oils like lavender and tea tree which are generally considered safe to use undiluted.)
 Most of us are very familiar with a select few carriers such as coconut, olive, jojoba and sweet almond oils.
 However, the list of possible carrier oils which may be used with your essential oil blends is actually quite long!

 All of the different oils have their own unique traits based on the essential fatty acids and nutrients they contain.
 These characteristics make each individual carrier ideal for different situations based on such factors as skin-type, how long you may wish to store the mixture, or how you intend to apply it to your body.

 Here we will cover 21 of the common and not-so-common carrier oils; including a short description of each one, as well as their associated health benefits.
 Then we’ll close with a brief description of the primary fatty acids contained in the carrier oils.